 The infection affected them in various ways.
 They became slower than human beings.
 They shuffled along rather than walking like humans.
 The virus allowed them to communicate using telepathy.
 They could also learn new activities.

-They learned to organise themselves into a deadly swarm.
-They launched organised strikes on the Imperial Forces as well as on the Rebels.
+They learned to organize themselves into a deadly swarm.
+They launched organized strikes on the Imperial Forces as well as on the Rebels.
 They could reprogram and hack turret controls.

-They learnt how to fight against hostile contacts using organisation and skills.
+They learned how to fight against hostile contacts using organization and skills.
 They could fortify overrun bases against counter strikes.

 They effectively used shield generators, walls and blaster canons to fight against hostile armies.
 They were rightly called ‘The Army of the Dead’ thanks to their skills and coordination.